andy10james/Kana.Pipelines/README.md

 }
 ```

-In the above example, 3 middleware functions are delcared and is queued in the pipeline in the order `UserIsDeleted`, `UserIsTemporary` and `CredentialsCorrect`.
-Each middleware in turn has the opportunity to return a result and stop the pipeline from continuing, if it does the result propogates through previous middleware in the pipeline (later middleware would never been run).
+In the above example, 3 middleware functions are declared and are queued in the pipeline in the order `UserIsDeleted`, `UserIsTemporary` and `CredentialsCorrect`.
+Each middleware in turn has the opportunity to return a result and stop the pipeline from continuing, if they do the result propogates through the previous middlewares in the pipeline (later middlewares wouldn't run).

 The `UserIsDeleted` middleware immediately concludes the pipeline if the user is deleted, otherwise it calls `next()` to pass on to the next middleware in the pipeline.

-`UserIsTemporary` immediately passes off to the next middleware in the pipeline - the `CredentialsCorrect` middleware that checks the sign in details - but once a result is received from the remainder of the pipeline it checks to see if it was an "User authenticated" result, if so and the user is a temporary user then it modifies the pipeline result to say "User authenticated temporarily".
+`UserIsTemporary` immediately passes off to the next middleware in the pipeline - the `CredentialsCorrect` middleware that checks the sign in detail.
+Once a result is received from the remainder of the pipeline it checks to see if it was a "User authenticated" result, if so and the user is a temporary user, then it modifies the pipeline result to say "User authenticated temporarily".

-Each middleware knows nothing about the other middlewares in the pipeline, and such should work even if other middleware is swapped out for alternate middleware.
-Building out tasks in a Pipeline pattern like this can really help modularise responsibility and functionality, particularly when those tasks are complicated and/or could be achieved in a variety of combinations of operations.
+Each middleware knows nothing about the other middlewares in the pipeline, and such should work even if other middleware is swapped out for an alternate middleware.
+Building out tasks in a pipeline pattern like this can really help modularise responsibility and functionality, particularly when those tasks are complicated and/or could be achieved in a variety of combinations of operations.

 ## Features